 Advice and support

 We’re here to help.
-If you need advice about selecting a supplier or about video, graphic design, the University identity, or other services on this framework, contact the Communications Production team.
+If you need advice about selecting a supplier or about video, graphic design, the University identity, or other services on this framework, contact the Creative team.

 Standards and guidance